No. 5 Squadron RAF: Lightning and Tornado (1965–2003)

-The squadron reformed as No V (AC) Squadron at RAF Binbrook, Lincolnshire, on 8 October 1965 with the English Electric Lightning interceptor.
+The squadron reformed at RAF Binbrook, Lincolnshire, on 8 October 1965 with the English Electric Lightning interceptor.
 However, upon reformation the unit did not initially operate a Lightning, with the squadron first flying Hawker Hunter T.7A WV318 fitted with Lightning instruments.
-No V (AC) Squadron's first Lightning arrived on 19 November, when Lightning T.5 XS451 was delivered to RAF Binbrook.
-The squadron's first single seat Lightnings arrived on 10 December 1965, when Lightning F.3s XR755 and XR756 were delivered.
-No. V (AC) Squadron received their first production Lightning F.6 on 3 January 1967, with the arrival of XS894.
-Between 6 and 25 October 1967, the squadron deployed to RAF Luqa, Malta, with nine Lightning F.6s and a single Lighting T.5 for an Air Defence Exercise (ADEX) against Avro Vulcan B.2s of No. 50 Squadron.
-No 5 (AC) Squadron deployed to RAF Luqa once again between 1 and 8 August 1968 for Exercise Nimble.
+The squadron's first Lightning (a twin seat T.5) was delivered to RAF Binbrook on 19 November.
+The squadron's first single seat Lightnings arrived on 10 December 1965, when two Lightning F.3 were delivered.
+The first production Lightning F.6 was received on 3 January 1967.
+Between 6 and 25 October 1967, the squadron deployed to RAF Luqa, Malta, with nine Lightning F.6 and a single Lighting T.5 for an Air Defence Exercise against Avro Vulcan B.2 of No. 50 Squadron.
+The squadron deployed to RAF Luqa once again between 1 and 8 August 1968 for Exercise Nimble.

-Notably, over Christmas 1969, V(AC) Squadron deployed on reinforcement Exercise Ultimacy to RAF Tengah, Singapore using in flight refuelling and stopping only once en route at RAF Masirah in Oman.
-Long-distance route proving with the new overwing tanks had taken place previously in 1968 with a limited non stop deployment to RAF Muharraq in Bahrain.
+Over Christmas 1969, No. 5 Squadron deployed on reinforcement Exercise Ultimacy to RAF Tengah, Singapore using in flight refuelling and stopping only once en route at RAF Masirah in Oman.
+Long-distance route proving with the new over-wing tanks had taken place previously in 1968 with a limited non stop deployment to RAF Muharraq in Bahrain.